 Dog Socialization: How to Improve a Dog's Social Skills

-Dog socialization is important.
+For dogs to be happy and comfortable in the world of humans, socialization is so important.
 Many dogs lack basic social skills, either because of limited exposure to other dogs and people, or a lack of positive experiences.
-Dogs who were raised without leaving their house and yard often show fear of many commonplace situations, such as meeting new people.
+Dogs who were raised without sufficient experience with new people, places, sounds and objects often show fear of many commonplace situations, such as meeting new people.
 These dogs are uncomfortable near new people because they look, smell and sound different from their families.

 If a dog has had limited experience with the outside world, any change, such as a move to a new house or city, can be quite a challenge.
 When dogs like these end up in shelters, they often have a very hard time adjusting to their new environment.
 They may have been great with their people, even with a few family friends, but when everything in their lives has been turned upside down, they become fearful and antisocial.
-Unless someone works with them to improve their social skills, they are often deemed unsuitable family pets.
+Unless someone works with them to improve their social skills, they are often deemed to be unsuitable for the role of family pet.

 Introduce the dog to people.